jcu-eresearch/media-streaming-pi/README.md

 then issue the relevant command and switch back to the X Server TTY with Ctrl+Alt+F7.
 Alternatively, you can SSH in over the network and stop the service that way.

+## Backups

+If you want to backup the whole microSD card image, you can do the following:

+    hdiutil create -srcdevice /dev/rdisk2 -format ULMO media-stream-pi.dmg

+where `/dev/rdisk2` is the raw disk device on your macOS terminal as obtained from the output of the command `diskutil list`.